zurrehma/Jenkins-Terraform-Kubernetes/README.md

 sudo docker compose up
 ```

-> **Note**
+#### Steps to check only worker execution:
-> The above repo clone  and integrating docker hub part is optional to test the full CI/CD process, if just testing of jenkins worker execution is intended, same repo can be used as an git SCM with ***jenkins/Jenkinsfile*** as a path to Jenkinsfile.
-This will just build the docker image from same repo.
+Same GitHub repo can be used as a git SCM with ***jenkins/Jenkinsfile*** as a path to Jenkinsfile.
+This will just build the docker image from the same repo.

-#### Steps to check only worker execution
 * Apply the ***docker-in-docker.yaml*** file from the repo to create a docker container used for building docker images.
 It can be copied from the [jenkins-cicd-example](https://github.com/zurrehma/jenkins-cicd-example) repo.
 The file is located in the setup directory.
 ```
 kubectl apply -f docker-in-docker.yaml